Why Girls?

 Primary school-aged girls will likely never enter a classroom in their lifetime.

-Alumni Honor Roll
+Alumna Honor Roll